 The main point here is this: grouping similar questions into categories helps you to grade more efficiently—if you need to refer back to the actual ticket, you’ll be grouping these queries together heuristically, saving you time and effort.

-We include other frameworks in our Ultimate Guide to CX QA Scorecards—such as our SIP framework: soft skills, issue resolution, and procedure.
+We include other frameworks in our Ultimate Guide to CX QA Scorecards—such as our SIP framework: soft skills, issue resolution (also known as first call resolution or FCR), and procedure.
 The SIP framework allows your graders to grade quicker, increasing the quality of your QA data.
 Download your copy here!

 Spreadsheets are often the starting point for smaller teams or teams building out their first QA program.
 While they work in the short term, they don’t scale with teams as they grow.
 Just imagine grading and compiling QA scores for hundreds of agents in Google Sheets or Excel! 🤯🤯🤯